Kulowetsamo/GPA-Calculator-for-TAU/README.md

 cd GPA-Calculator-for-TAU
 ```

-2. **Open in browser** — simply open `index.html` in any modern browser (Chrome, Firefox, Edge, Safari).
+2. **Open in browser** — open `index.html` in any modern browser (Chrome, Firefox, Edge, Safari).
 No build step or web server is required.

 3. **Start using** — select your department, pick a year/semester, enter grades, and the app will do the rest.